Whole Class Ensemble Teaching

 Every child should have the opportunity to learn a musical instrument through whole-class ensemble teaching

-The WCET programme culminates in the KS2 Festival at the world-famous Phoenix Concert Hall, Fairfield Halls in Croydon on at the end of each summer term.
+The WCET programme culminates in the #MakeMusicWithUs KS2 Festival at the world-famous Phoenix Concert Hall, Fairfield Halls in Croydon on at the end of each summer term.

 This involves participants from all schools involved in the WCET performance curriculums and will also include fun workshops throughout the day from our Sutton Music Hub Partners.